wladradchenko/wunjo.wladradchenko.ru/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Harness the power of neural networks with Wunjo AI for an array of applications—from speech synthesis to deepfake animations.
+Unlock the unparalleled capabilities of neural networks with Wunjo AI.
+Whether you're delving into speech synthesis, crafting deepfake animations, drawing Stable Diffusion video by text prompt or video making, Wunjo AI has got you covered.

 **Key Features:**